mw75/Vertorix_VT1100_Mini/README.md

 ### Installation

 #### Boards
-Install the Vertorix Boards into the Arduino IDE
+Install the Vertorix Boards into the Arduino IDE.

 1. Open the Arduino IDE.
 From the menu select:
 ```sh